Penguin Press HC • 496pp. • $28.95 • 17 September 2013

 By focusing on open-ended narrative “patterning” rather than schematic narrative plotting, we are able to see how these inadequate “metaphors” come about and take hold in the minds of people.
 This narrative strategy also ensures that Mr. Pynchon’s novels do not become simply larger instances of the same explanatory positing in which his characters engage.
 Steadily avoiding any pat answers, his patterns provide a surfeit of incompatible explanations for his novel’s events.
 The Decoherence Event, as in quantum physics, is the shattering moment when our collective, unified—yet contradictory and inconsistent—knowledge irreversibly leaks into the greater surrounding environment.
 This is not a resolution, but a collapse.
 Providing any sort of final resolution would render Mr. Pynchon’s books self-satisfactorily ignorant toward that unknown surrounding environment, slanting everything toward a single (inevitably inadequate) explanation, and so the author never provides one.

 Instead, the author gives us three indefinite motifs which can take a variety of forms.
-The first of these, the Decoherence Event, serves as a fulcrum around which the other two flow: the Dynamo (of which the Cosmic Fascist is one version, as well as any and all power structures; it might best be understood as the vital movements of power that necessitate the hypostatized “Them” of conspiracy theorizing), and the Idyll (of which Doc’s ’60s is one instance, as well as any idealized refuge from the Dynamo and Decoherence Event both).
+The first of these, the Decoherence Event, serves as a fulcrum around which the other two flow: the Dynamo (of which the Cosmic Fascist is one version, as well as any and all power structures; it might best be understood as the vital movements of power that necessitate the hypostatized “Them” of conspiracy theorizing), and the Idyll (of which Doc’s ’60s is one instance, as well as any idealized refuge from the Dynamo and Decoherence Event both). ((Remember, however, that these are all human posits, not metaphysical entities.
+These names are mere conventions we use for approximately recurring patterns in a dynamic system, patterns we pick out not by synthesizing the totality of the system, but by excluding most of its contents and rearranging the rest into a humanly comprehensible form.))

 Here is how they work in Bleeding Edge.